allisonsibrian/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/allisonsibrian/README.md

 ![Visualization 4](word_frequencies_countries.png)

 **Interpretation**:
-This heatmap displays the Top 10 word frequencies per region, identifying distinct seasonal keywords.
+This heatmap displays the Top 10 word frequencies per region.

-- This visualization confirms that while 'Maize' and 'Plant' are dominant keywords, there are still distinct regional differences: 'Rice' and 'Seed' appear in Tanzania, while 'Tomato' appears in Uganda.
+- Distinct regional keywords appear: 'Rice' and 'Seed' in Tanzania, 'Tomato' in Uganda, and 'Maize/Cow' in Kenya.

 ## Limitations and Challenges

 ### Data Limitations
-- The Uganda (Translated) dataset contained significant non-agricultural noise (e.g., "future", "seat", "ministry"), resulting in a higher non-agricultural frequency compared to the English dataset.
+- The Uganda (Translated) dataset contained significant non-agricultural noise (e.g., "future", "seat"), resulting in lower signal clarity compared to the English dataset.
-- The English dataset is larger than the Local dataset, requiring normalization (Frequency per 1K) to allow for visual comparison.
+- The English dataset is larger than the Local dataset, requiring normalization (Frequency per 1K) to allow for valid visual comparison.

 ## Next Steps and Recommendations

 ### For Further Analysis
-1. Improve upon translation by utilizing stronger translation models validated by local users to reduce noise, and implement Topic Modeling (LDA) to identify any themes that stick out.
+1. Future iterations should utilize stronger local-language models validated by native speakers to reduce noise.
+2. Implement Latent Dirichlet Allocation (LDA) to categorize generic questions into specific themes.
-2. Expand analysis to utilize the whole dataset instead of the current 0.5% translated samples and whole English dataset.
+3. Expand analysis to utilize the whole dataset instead of the current 0.5% translated samples.

 ### For Producers Direct
-1. Data shows question volume peaks during the harvest and transition periods rather than the primary planting season.
-Producer's Direct should investigate questions during this season and be ready to prioritize post-harvest handling and second-season preparation to meet farmers' needs.
+Data shows question volume peaks during the harvest and transition periods rather than the primary planting season.
+Producers Direct should investigate questions during this season and be ready to prioritize post-harvest handling and second-season preparation to meet farmers' needs.

 ## Contact and Collaboration